-The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The net pension liability was measured as of June 30, 2021, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The District's proportion of the net pension liability was based on the actual liability of the employees and former employees relative to the total liability of the System as determined by the actuary.
-At June 30, 2020, the State's proportion for the District was 0.10003 percent.
+At June 30, 2021, the State's proportion for the District was 0.1029 percent.

-For the year ended June 30, 2021, the State recognized pension expense for the District of \$(1,576,706) and revenue of \$(1,576,706) for support provided by the State.
+For the year ended June 30, 2021, the State recognized pension expense for the District of \$(2,086,935) and revenue of \$1,069,348 for support provided by the State on the Fund financial statements.

-Actuarial assumptions - The total pension liability in the June 30, 2020 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial assumptions - The total pension liability in the June 30, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

-Investment rate of return 7.50%, net of pension plan investment expense, including inflation.
+Investment rate of return 7.10%, net of pension plan investment expense, including inflation.

-Projected salary increases 3.50 - 7.30%, including inflation
+Projected salary increases 3.00 - 7.50%, including inflation